MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > [!div class="checklist"]
 > - Reduce latency by deploying VMs closer together in proximity placement groups
 > - Convert disks from standard HDD to premium SSD
+> - Utilize premium storage with free bursting in combination with workload patterns understanding.
+> - Use managed disks to obtain desired performance without over-provisioning.
+> - Consider locally attached NVMe or similar devices for high-performance use cases.
 > - Enable Accelerated Networking to improve network performance and latency
 > - Autoscale your Flexible scale sets.